 Adding two virtual computers to a Switch in GNS3 may cause network connection problems.

-To resolve this issue, you can make changes to the port numbers to which virtual computers installed in the Switch settings.
+To resolve this issue, you can make changes to the port numbers to which virtual computers are installed in the Switch settings.

 Step 4